 1 Mur.
-And I another,

-So weary with disasters, tugg'd with fortune,

-That I would set my life on any chance,
+And I another, So weary with disasters, tugg'd with fortune, That I would set my life on any chance,

 To mend it, or be rid on't.
 Macb.
-Both of you

-Know, Banquo was your enemy.
+Both of you Know, Banquo was your enemy.
 Mur.
 True, my lord.

 Macb.
-So is he mine: and in such bloody distance, That every minute of his Being thrusts Against my near'st of life; and though I could

-With bare-fac'd Power sweep him from my sight,

-And bid my will avouch it; yet I must not,

-For certain friends that are both his and mine,

-Whose loves I may not drop; but wail his Fall,

-Whom I myself struck down; and thence it is,

-That I to your assistance do make love,

-Masking the business from the common eye

-For sundry weighty reasons.
+So is he mine: and in such bloody distance, That every minute of his Being thrusts Against my near'st of life; and though I could With bare-fac'd Power sweep him from my sight, And bid my Will avouch it; yet I must not, For certain friends that are both his and mine, Whose loves I may not drop; but wail his Fall, Whom I my self struck down: and thence it is, That I to your assistance do make love, Masking the business from the common eye For sundry weighty reasons.
 2 Mur.
 We shall, my lord, Perform what you command us.
 1 Mur.
-Though our lives ----
+Though our lives ---Macb.

-Macb.
 Your spirits shine through you.
-In this hour, at most,

-I will advise you where to plant yourselves;

-Acquaint you with the perfect spy o'th' time,

-The moment on't; for't must be done to-night,

-And something from the Palace: always thought,

-That I require a clearness: and with him,

-To leave no rubs nor botches in the work,

-Fleance his son, that keeps him company,

-Whose absence is no less material to me

-Than is his father's, must embrace the fate

-Of that dark hour.
-Resolve your selves a part,

-I'll come to you anon.
+In this hour, at most, I will advise you where to plant your selves; Acquaint you with the perfect spy o'th' time, The moment on't; (for't must be done to night, And something from the Palace: always thought, That I require a Clearness:) and with him,

+(To leave no rubs nor botches in the Work) Fleance his son, that keeps him company, (Whose absence is no less material to me, Than is his father's) must embrace the fate Of that dark hour.
+Resolve your selves a-part, I'll come to you anon.
 Mur.
 We are resolv'd, my lord.
 Macb.
-I'll call upon you straight.
-Abide within.
+I'll call upon you straight; abide within.
 [Exeunt Murtherers.

-It is concluded. -- Banquo, thy soul's flight, If it find heav'n, must find it out to-night.
+It is concluded; -- Banquo, thy Soul's flight, If it find heav'n, must find it out to night.
 [Exit.

-Another Apartment in the Palace.
+SCENE, another Apartment in the Palace.
 Enter Lady Macbeth, and a Servant.
 Lady.
 Is Banquo gone from Court?
 Serv.
-Ay, Madam, but returns again tonight.
+Ay, Madam, but returns again to night.
 Lady.
 Say to the King, I would attend his leisure For a few words.